Hip and Knee Pain Relief

 Kick Your Pain to the Curb – Find Relief for Hip and Knee Discomfort With Physical Therapy

 Do sharp pains in your hip make it difficult to get up in the mornings, move about during the day, and lie back down at night?
-Are your knees feel painful, or even feel as if they may buckle underneath you without warning?
+Are your knees feel painful or even feel as if they may buckle underneath you without warning?
 Hip joint pain and knee pain can seriously interfere with your life, especially if you are dealing with both.
-Whichever may be hurting you, physical therapy can help get to the root of your problem safely and comfortably, without the need for harmful drugs or surgery.
+Whichever may be hurting you, physical therapy can help you get to the root of your problem safely and comfortably without the need for harmful drugs or surgery.

 Why do I have hip joint pain and/or knee pain?

 Pain felt in the hips and/or knees may originate in the joints themselves, but it may also be a result of an underlying condition in another part of the body.
 For example, your hips and knees are part of the same kinetic chain, meaning they make up a combination of weight-bearing joints that must function together in harmony in order for your body and posture to function properly.
-Therefore, a problem with your knee joint may transmit abnormal forces to your hips, and vice versa.
+Therefore, a problem with your knee joint may transmit abnormal forces to your hips and vice versa.
 If one part of the kinetic chain is out of balance, stress and deterioration may be placed on another.

 What causes hip and knee pain?

 Many times, the hips and knees suffer the same diseases, disorders, and injuries.
 For example, overuse injuries such as tendinitis and chronic muscle strain are common in both the hips and knees because both joints are constantly in use.
-They are also both subject to acute injuries, such as sprains, strains, and dislocation.
+They are also subject to acute injuries, such as sprains, strains, and dislocation.

-Hip and knee pain can also be affected by referred pain from a pinched sciatic nerve, as the nerve travels through both areas.
+Hip and knee pain can also be affected by referred pain from a pinched sciatic nerve as the nerve travels through both areas.
 Imbalances in your stance or gait may cause abnormal stresses and premature wear-and-tear in your hips and knees, resulting in painful symptoms or arthritis.

 Some painful conditions may be specific to one joint or the other.
-Cartilage injuries known as labral tears are specific to hip pain, while inflammation of the bursa sacs known as bursitis is a specific condition affecting the knee joint.
+Cartilage injuries, known as labral tears, are specific to hip pain, while inflammation of the bursa sacs, known as bursitis, is a specific condition affecting the knee joint.
 However, painful injuries that cause instability in the hips can also affect the knees.
 Tight hip flexor muscles and weak gluteus medius muscles can cause the hip to rotate inward without you realizing it.
 This can cause painful problems such as iliotibial band friction syndrome or patellofemoral stress syndrome, as stress is put on the knee or kneecap.

 How will physical therapy relieve my hip and knee pain?

 You will be given targeted exercises designed for relieving joint pain and stabilizing weak hip and/or knee tissues.
-The exercises may vary depending on your condition; for example, research has demonstrated that those suffering from patella pain (kneecap pain) tend to respond better to exercises that focus on strengthening both the hips and knees, rather than just focusing on the knees alone.
+The exercises may vary depending on your condition; for example, research has demonstrated that those suffering from patella pain (kneecap pain) tend to respond better to exercises that focus on strengthening both the hips and knees rather than just focusing on the knees alone.

 You may also be given exercises designed to strengthen the core, including your lower back muscle groups, lower abdominal muscle groups, or pelvic muscles.
 Core exercises are aimed at straightening your posture and equalizing the weight load on both sides of your body.
-Additional specialized treatments may also be added as your physical therapist deem fit, such mobilizations to improve joint movement or other soft tissue treatments that relieve pain and promote the healing of damaged hip and/or knee tissues.
+Additional specialized treatments may also be added as your physical therapist deem fit, such as mobilizations to improve joint movement or other soft tissue treatments that relieve pain and promote the healing of damaged hip and/or knee tissues.

 It is time to take a stand against your hip and knee pain.
-Contact Kinney Physical Therapy & Wellness today to speak with your dedicated Westlake Village, CA physical therapist, and get started on the path toward long-lasting pain relief.
+Contact Kinney Physical Therapy & Wellness today to speak with your dedicated Westlake Village, CA physical therapist and get started on the path toward long-lasting pain relief.
 Your hips and knees will be glad you did!